Bill of Sale Form Template, Free Download 2026

 When Do You Need a Bill of Sale?

 A small business is selling equipment, inventory, or fixtures to another business or individual as part of an asset sale, and both parties need a clear record of what was transferred, the condition of the items, and the agreed purchase price for accounting and tax purposes.
+Our professional contract drafting service can prepare a detailed asset sale package with all supporting documentation.

 You are gifting a vehicle or high-value personal property to a family member and need documentation showing the transfer was a bona fide gift for title transfer and tax purposes, including the fair market value at the time of transfer.

-A promissory note is being used to finance a private sale, and you need a bill of sale to document the underlying transaction, describe the collateral, and establish the buyer's obligation to pay the remaining balance.
+A promissory note template is being used to finance a private sale, and you need a bill of sale to document the underlying transaction, describe the collateral, and establish the buyer's obligation to pay the remaining balance.

 You are purchasing an item at auction, estate sale, or through a private marketplace and want written confirmation of the sale terms, any warranties or "as-is" disclaimers, and both parties' contact information in case issues arise after the transaction.